Courses || Facts || Information Session

-The University of North Texas Department of Information Science has a long history of providing high-quality programs at sites that are often many miles from the home campus in Denton.
+The UNT Department of Information Science has a long history of providing high-quality programs at sites that are often many miles from the home campus in Denton.
 In receiving its current accreditation renewal by the American Library Association, the Committee on Accreditation commended the department for its outreach efforts.

 |Cohort Director||Dr. Yvonne Chandler||Yvonne.Chandler@unt.edu|